lentzi90/kube-ops/scenarios/add-worker.md

     "worker3" => { "memory" => 1024, "ip" => "192.168.10.32"},
     "nfs" => { "memory" => 512, "ip" => "192.168.10.20"}
 }
-workers = ["worker1", "worker2", "worker3"]
 ```

-Make sure that the `vars` hash also is up to date with the correct `k8s_version`
+Make sure that the inventory file (`inventory.ini`) is up to date with the new
-for example.
-Then run the provisioner:
+worker and correct `k8s_version` for example.
+Then run the playbook:
 ```
-vagrant provision --provision-with scale-up
+ansible-playbook playbooks/deploy-kubernetes.yml
 ```

 ## How is this done and how can I do it manually?